Contributing Gear Writer

 Cons: Heavy and pricey

 Sometimes, you need a boot that can take you to really cool places.
 And by cool, we mean frigid sub-zero Arctic temperatures.
-Yes, it’s heavy and bulky, but the Snow Monster by Baffin will take you places that even sled dogs will whimper at the thought of going.
+Yes, it’s heavy and bulky, but the Baffin Snow Monster will take you places that even sled dogs will whimper at the thought of going.
 Built tough with a layered lining system, you can customize the insulation level as temperatures fluctuate.

 Baffin boots are made in Canada, and the brand has extensive experience in winter boots.
 They’re the choice for workers, expedition teams, and anyone who wants to survive a harsh winter in comfort.
 The boots are also snowshoe-compatible if trudging through a foot of deep snow isn’t your jam.
 But if it is, then know that these boots will take you there and back and do so for many years to come.